 - Manage Federal, state and local government relations.

 When filling budget examination positions, the Division looks for candidates who have excellent analytical and problem-solving skills as well as outstanding written and oral communication abilities.
 College graduates new to New York State government may apply to join our ranks as Budget Fellows.
 Experienced New York State government staff may be eligible for our Budget Examiner title series.

 The Division of the Budget offers paid hourly internship positions (hourly rate dependent on education level), usually on a part-time schedule.
 To apply for one or more of these positions, please complete the Online Employment Application, and select “Internship.”
-Current internship opportunities include:
+Please check back for future internship opportunities

-- Budget Fellow III: $51,905.
-A Master’s degree as specified for Budget Fellow II and one (1) year of professional budgeting experience within a governmental jurisdiction; or, a Master’s degree in any field and two (2) years of professional work experience including one (1) year in public administration; or, a Bachelor’s degree and four (4) years of professional work experience including one (1) year of public administration.
+- Budget Fellow III: $59,038.
+A Doctoral degree as specified for a Budget Fellow II; or a Master’s degree as specified for Budget Fellow II and one (1) year of professional budgeting experience within a governmental jurisdiction; or, a Master’s degree in any field and two (2) years of professional work experience including one (1) year in a directly-related policy area or in public administration; or, a Bachelor’s degree and four (4) years of professional work experience including one (1) year in a directly-related policy area or in public administration.
 Eligible for annual salary increases based on performance.